 IHRP Emerging Scholar Program at Mahidol University

 The Institute of Human Rights and Peace Studies (IHRP) of Mahidol University invites applications for emerging scholar program for undertaking Master of Arts in Human Rights (International Program).
 The scholarship is intended for students from developing countries in Asia, Africa, and Latin America.
-The scholar will be expected to fulfill all course and thesis requirements within 18 months from commencement of the program.
+The scholar will be expected to fulfil all course and thesis requirements within 18 months from the commencement of the program.
 The scholarship allows for reduced tuition and thesis fees (4,200 Baht per credit to 1,200 Baht per credit each term and a 50 % of the cost of the thesis fee).
 There is no living allowance.
 The application deadline is March 31, 2016.

 MS International Federation is awarding a number of McDonald Fellowships to young researchers from Bhutan and other emerging countries.
 Fellowships enable the recipient to travel to an established research institution to work with leading researchers in MS with a view to returning to their own country to establish a programme of MS research.
 The fellowship consists of a two-year grant, around UK £30,000 per year, to cover travel and living costs, and an additional contribution of UK £2,000 per year to the host institution.
 The deadline for nominations is 30 June 2017.